bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/R-and-QGIS.md

 Be sure you have installed the R packages lidR, tictoc, rlas, and rgdal before starting this section.

-You will require an LAS (LiDaR point cloud) file to complete this section as well as a shapefile to clip the LAS file to.
-I used the LAS file from [Vancouver Open data available here](https://webtransfer.vancouver.ca/opendata/2018LiDAR/4890E_54610N.zip) and clipped it to a specified extent.
-However, in actual analysis I usually use a shapefile to clip the data.
+You will require an LAS (LiDaR point cloud) file to complete this section.
+I used the LAS file from [Vancouver Open data available here](https://webtransfer.vancouver.ca/opendata/2018LiDAR/4890E_54610N.zip).
+If you use a different file you will need to change the clip extent in the code.

 Once you get the data and extract it to your computer, you can create a new R script in QGIS and enter the following code: